leejoonli/code-every-day/log.md

 ## Thoughts

 Didn't know exactly how they wanted the output to be.
 The directions just stated a two dimensional array to output on a HTML page but it was on and IDE with no HTML page attached so I just wrote down code that takes the input and creates a two dimensional array.

+# Day 39 (3/12/2022)

+## SQL commands

+Refresher for more SQL commands.
+Used this website: https://sqlzoo.net/wiki/SELECT_from_WORLD_Tutorial

+## Thoughts

+More SQL command skill building.
+Learned about ROUND, XOR and LENGTH operator and <> which is the equivalent of NOT EQUAL.